sidfishus/distributedspa/README.md

   - The database used in the Identity Server project must be created and seeded.
 To do this, within a command prompt window navigate to the IdentityServer sub directory, and run the following commands:
     - 'dotnet ef migrations add InitialCreate'
     - 'dotnet ef database update'
   - As part of seeding the database an administrator user will be created with a random password.
 In order to login to the application you will require this password.
-This password can be viewed by opening the Identity Server database file 'AspIdUsers.db' and finding the 'header' table.
-Inside here will be a single row that has a column named 'DefaultAdminPassword'.
-To view the database you can use an application named 'DB Browser for Sqlite': https://sqlitebrowser.org/.
+This password can be viewed by opening the Identity Server database file 'AspIdUsers.db' and finding the 'header' table, inside here will be a single row that has a column named 'DefaultAdminPassword'.
+To view the contents of the database you can use an application named 'DB Browser for Sqlite': https://sqlitebrowser.org/.
-  - URL's to the 3 applications are held in URLs.cs and mirrored in URLs.js: change these accordingly.
+  - URL's to the 3 applications are held in URLs.cs and mirrored in URLs.js: change these accordingly but will work as-is for development purposes (as long as the ports are not already in use).
   - You may receive errors when contacting the API relating to a network error or SSL certificates when running it from a development machine.
 I found the following helpful in resolving this: https://medium.com/@ali.dev/how-to-trust-any-self-signed-ssl-certificate-in-ie11-and-edge-fa7b416cac68.